lukepistrol/LPMapView/Sources/LPMapView/Documentation.docc/MapView.md

 work if the annotation has a title.
 - `fitInVisibleRect`: Whether or not to automatically adjust map zoom to fit all annotations.
+- `animated`: Whether or not to animate changes.

 ### mapConfiguration